GROWING GREAT KIDS

 - Each cabin will be considered a household, where campers do not need to wear masks.

-- Each unit will be considered a “neighborhood”, where campers can interact, but must social distance.
+- Each unit (group of cabins) will be considered a “neighborhood”, where campers can interact, but must social distance and wear masks.

 - We are requiring campers and staff to wash their hands or use hand sanitizer frequently.